TandaHQ/work-samples/pings (backend)/README.md

 This task is a challenge for back end engineers and developers.

-Every Tanda customer gets a time clock - a piece of hardware of that staff use to clock in and out of work.
+Every Tanda customer gets a time clock - a piece of hardware that staff use to clock in and out of work.
 The time clock is designed to work without an internet connection for extended periods, as long as it can sometimes come online and sync up with the main Tanda system.
 While online, the time clock attempts to ping Tanda regularly, and we can use a record of these pings to paint a picture of the device's reliability (as well as other interesting things, like 3G reliability in different parts of the country).

 Your challenge is to build a small server that acts as an API for time clock pings.
 You should be able to make a POST to the server to record a time clock communicating to Tanda, and you should be able to GET data about past pings for specific time clocks.